Find a local RICS Chartered Surveyor & compare prices for your Building Survey!

 Are all your surveyors RICS surveyors?

 Yes.
 All the surveyors or firms listed on our site are RICS accredited - either AssocRICS, MRICS, FRICS, or RICS Regulated Firms.
 Results may also return estimates for marketing networks such as Your Survey, that provide a centralised marketing and administration service for individual RICS Surveyors.

-The outbreak of the novel coronavirus Covid-19 is significantly affecting the property market.
-On Wednesday 13th May 2020, the Government issued updated guidance which allowed Estate Agents and other property related businesses involved in moving home to come out of lockdown and reopen.
+The Covid-19 pandemic is significantly affecting the property market.
+In May 2020, the Government allowed Estate Agents and other property related businesses involved in moving home to come out of lockdown and reopen.